How Do Third-Party Bad Faith Insurance Claims Work In Florida?

 Speak with a Florida Personal Injury Attorney Today

 Dealing with insurance companies is often a major headache for accident victims.
 An experienced Delray Beach car accident lawyer can guide you through the process of seeking any benefits you are entitled to under the law.
-Contact the Leifer Law Firm today to schedule a free initial consultation.
+Contact Leifer & Ramirez today to schedule a free initial consultation.